moaltahsili/MATLAB---Price-European-put-with-forward-backward-difference-methods/README.md

 I estimated the price of a put option based on the backward-difference method using MATLAB.
-Then, compared it to the Black-Scholes formula for put option.
+Then, I compared the estimation to the Black-Scholes formula for a put option.